orthecreedence/cl-async/README.md

 Functions and classes
 ----------------------
 You can use cl-async with the prefixes `cl-async:` or `as:`.
-Throughout the functions documentded below, you will see a lot of `event-cb` callback arguments.
+Throughout the functions documented below, you will see a lot of `event-cb` callback arguments.
 Since any callback labelled `event-cb` has the same specification, they are not documented here.
-Please refer to the [section on error handling](#event-callbacks-and-error-handling-in-general) for more information on these callbacks (and error handling in general).
+Please refer to the
+[section on error handling](#event-callbacks-and-error-handling-in-general) for more information on these callbacks (and error handling in general).